opendp/smartnoise-samples/data/README.md

 ## Note on SQLite Version

 The PandasReader used SQLite under the covers, whereas the other readers use the respective database engines.
 The SQLite version that comes with many Python distributions is quite old, and does not support `SELECT DISTINCT`, which is required to limit the number of rows per user.
 If you are using conda, you can ensure that you are using the latest SQLite by typing `conda install --yes -c anaconda sqlite`.
-If you know that your data has only one row per uses, you can specify `row_privacy` in the metadata, as in the sample above, and the functionality will work with older SQLite versions.
+If you know that your data has only one row per user, you can specify `row_privacy` in the [metadata](/data/reader/PUMS_row.yaml), as in the sample above, and the functionality will work with older SQLite versions.

 ## Installing Sample Databases